pomerium/pomerium/docs/enterprise/reference/reports.md

 ## Runtime

-Monitor how much system resources Pomerium is consuming.
+Monitor how many system resources Pomerium is consuming.
 Filter by date range, service, and instance.

 ![The Runtime Info page in Pomerium Enterprise](../img/runtime-fullpage.png)